buddhist-uni/buddhist-uni.github.io/_content/booklets/buddhist-cosmos_punnadhammo.md

 contingent, imperfect, and all forms within it are impermanent and subject to change and dissolution.

-This book details the early Buddhist views of the cosmos, the English translation of saṃsāra.
-Using mostly Pali sources, Punnadhammo Mahathero covers topics such as time, space, various realms, and the beings that inhabit them.
+This book details the early Buddhist view of the cosmos.
+Using mostly Pali sources, Punnadhammo Mahathero covers topics such as time, space, the various realms, and the qualities of the beings that inhabit them.